 On the hip belt, you have a zippered pocket on the right side only.

-In this video, you can see how you can store object behind the detachable front pocket, like snowshoes, skis, or snowboard.
-They use snow shoes for demonstration, please have a look:
+In this video, you can see how you can store an object behind the detachable front pocket, like snowshoes, skis, or snowboard.
+They use snowshoes for a demonstration, please have a look:

 List of unique elements